SupaxInc/data-structure-and-algorithms/README.md

 - Traverses through entire level first in BFS as opposed to looking through next level

 ## 1448 - Count Good Nodes in Binary Tree

+**NOTE: GREAT IF YOU WANT TO UNDERSTAND HOW VALUES ARE PROPAGATED**

 **Optimized Approach:** DFS traversal